What was your dream job growing up?

-“I was training to be a Financial Advisor and I was working in an IFA practice as a PA which is where I started my training to become a Financial Advisor by passing the industry exams.
-I was there for 11 years which was my first job from finishing education but unfortunately was made redundant.
-This happened at the same time, Jason got his job in recruitment and we had always wanted to work together as a sort of long-term goal, so it just made sense to do so.
+“I had been working within an IFA practice as a PA for 11 years – my first job after finishing education.
+I had started further training, and had completed some FS industry exams on the way to becoming a Financial Advisor – but unfortunately I was made redundant.
+This happened at the same time Jason started his job within recruitment – we had always wanted to work together as a long-term goal, so it just made sense to do so.

 What is it you enjoy most about recruitment?

 “It’s similar for both of us because, helping people and changing their lives for the better.
 We are always so happy when someone says you have literally changed my life because it is such a nice feeling.“ See our recent case study of how Team Cane have helped Theo ‘experience the best period of his life’